- Forex Basics

 This is exactly the same thing in the majority of cases.
 Many brokers also make “cent accounts” available that often cater for the smaller lot sizes in micro lots and possible nano lots.
 There are also a few brokers that will allow trading with as little as 1 currency unit ($1).

-Which Lot Size is Best for Forex Market Trading?
+Which Lot Size is Best?

 The forex lot size that works well for you is really dependent on a number of factors based on how you want to trade.
 Among these is how much you have to risk, and how much of your capital you actually want to risk.
 Once you have decided this, you will be better placed to choose the ideal lot size for you.
 You should also remember that you can still engage leverage when trading with smaller lot sizes, though the ratio will not increase.